DURABLE SKILLS IN ACTION

-Unlocking human potential, which leads to mobility and equity, relies on a combination of knowledge, skills, and abilities to succeed in the workforce.
+Unlocking human potential, which leads to economic mobility and equity, relies on a combination of knowledge, skills, and abilities to succeed in the workforce.
 Like knowledge or technical abilities, fluency and mastery of Durable Skills across the workforce isn’t something that will just happen – we need intentional, strategic policies, and practices that strengthen the linkages between education and workforce.
 Current state policies around college and career readiness and work-based learning are typically a patchwork of standards and requirements rather than the product of a meaningful, coherent plan that positions schools and educators to provide students with the experiences to develop this skill set.
 This website provides a roadmap of opportunities for change and will serve as a catalyst for strengthening and advancing Durable Skills in Action across the nation.

 WHAT ARE DURABLE SKILLS AND WHY ARE THEY IMPORTANT?